kubermatic/docs/content/kubeone/master/concepts/_index.en.md

 * joining worker nodes a cluster
 * reconciling worker nodes and ensuring they are healthy

+You can find more details about machine-controller in the [Managing Worker Nodes Using Kubermatic machine-controller document][using-machine-controller].

 ## Cluster API

 Cluster API is a Kubernetes sub-project focused on providing declarative APIs